zalando-incubator/kube-ingress-aws-controller/README.md

 ## Deploy

-To deploy the ingress controller, you can use the following yaml as descriptor, after replacing the placeholders:
+To deploy the ingress controller, you can use the following yaml as descriptor, after replacing the placeholder for the region:

 ```
 apiVersion: extensions/v1beta1